Lowell Canal Bridges (TIGER) Project

 - VFW Highway Paving and Aiken Street intersection improvements

-VFW and Aiken Intersection Improvements: Will restart shortly and proceeding on schedule.
+VFW and Aiken Intersection Improvements: Proceeding on schedule.
 The work will be mill and overlay rather than full depth pavement.
-Project completion is anticipated by the end of the summer 2019, which is considerably earlier than the original completion date of October 28, 2019.
+Project completion is anticipated by October 28, 2019.

-Route 113 and Mammoth Intersection Improvements: Will restart shortly and proceeding on schedule.
+Route 113 and Mammoth Intersection Improvements: Proceeding on schedule.
 The work will be mill and overlay rather than full depth pavement.
-Project completion is anticipated by the end of the summer 2019, which is considerably earlier than the original completion date of October 28, 2019.
+Project completion is anticipated by October 28, 2019.

 Route 38 improvements: